The Impact Of Binge Eating Disorder On Mental Health

 And I’ll split this into two segments – the immediate and short-term impact and then the longer-term impact.

 At this point, I will add my normal disclaimer.
 I’m not a medical professional.
-I am not a mental health professional.
-I am not a dietitian.
+I am not a mental health professional nor a dietitian.
 I am not in any way, shape or form, qualified to give specific medical or treatment advice.

-Please do reach out to a qualified professional for advice around your specific circumstances.
+Please do reach out to a qualified professional for advice about your specific circumstances.

 Short-Term Or Immediate Impact Of Binge Eating Disorder